dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 {% include tweet_quote.html quote_text="Doctrine is a great tool to have around when developing with PHP and Symfony." %}

 ### Creating a New BlogPost Entity

+__TODO__: Rewrite this, unfortunately no longer uses command line to complete entity.

 Create new `BlogPost` entity by running the following command `php bin/console doctrine:generate:entity`